atc0005/bridge/README.md

 - Support for creating Microsoft Excel workbook of all duplicate file matches
 - Support for evaluating one or many paths
 - Recursive or shallow directory evaluation
+- Optional removal of (user-flagged) duplicate files from a previously generated CSV report
 - Go modules (vs classic `GOPATH` setup)

 ## Changelog